Essex Heritage Guide - Historic Churches

-Brentwood is a modern cathedral designed by architect Quinlan Terry in the style of the early Italian Renaissance, tempered by the English Baroque influence of Chriustopher Wren.
-The structure also retains part of the 1861 Gothic revival church originally on this spot.
+The Cathedral Church of SS Mary and Helen in Brentwood is a modern Roman Catholic cathedral designed by architect Quinlan Terry in the style of the early Italian Renaissance, tempered by the English Baroque influence of Sir Christopher Wren.
+The structure also retains part of an 1861 Gothic revival church originally on this spot.

 A large 12th century church at the top of a hill a mile from the town itself.
 Built of Anglian flint flushwork, with a 15th century embattled tower.
 There are medieval brasses to the Beriffe family in the north chapel and a Victorian tile frieze commemorating local sailors lost at sea.